The procedure below describes how to create Lacework GCP integrations by running a python script called app.py in the GCP Cloud Shell.

 This new app.py script has the following features:

-- Supports creating Lacework GCP Compliance and Lacework Audit Trail Integrations.
-A single script run creates a single Lacework GCP Compliance Integration and optionally one or more Lacework Audit Trail Integrations.
-In a script run, you must create a Lacework GCP Compliance Integration and you cannot create just Lacework Audit Trail Integration(s).
+- Supports creating Lacework GCP Compliance and Audit Trail integrations.
+A single script run creates a single Lacework GCP Compliance integration and optionally one or more Lacework GCP Audit Trail integrations.
+In a script run, you must create a Lacework GCP Compliance integration and you cannot create just Lacework GCP Audit Trail integration(s).

 - Supports rolling back the changes made in GCP if the script encounters a problem.
 If the script determines that the current GCP user does not have adequate privileges or the script fails to create all the required GCP resources, the script rolls back any resource changes it made.

 This script and additional files can be downloaded from the Lacework csp-integrations GitHub repository as described in more detail below.

 The script creates a Google-managed service account that is associated with the setup project and is in the following format: YourProjectNumber@cloudservices.gserviceaccount.com.
 If Audit Trail integration is configured, the script grants permissions for the setup project to monitor audit logging in selected projects.
 This account is not listed under Service Accounts in the GCP Console.
 For more information, see Google-managed service accounts in https://cloud.google.com/iam/docs/service-accounts.
 Lacework does not need access to this Google-managed service account.

 Decide if you want to integrate at the GCP organization or project level.
 If integrating at the organization level, all GCP projects in that organization are monitored.

 This script prompts if you have a valid Lacework API token.
 Decide how you will generate the valid Lacework API token.